maddie480/ExtendedVariantMode/ExtendedVariantMode/README-Mappers.txt

 	- RoomLighting: the room's lighting in % divided by 10 (9 => 90%), -1 to disable
 	- WindEverywhere: 0 = DISABLED, 1 = HORIZONTAL, 2 = HORIZONTAL_STRONG, 3 = HORIZONTAL_ONOFF, 4 = HORIZONTAL_ONOFF_STRONG, 5 = VERTICAL, 6 = RANDOM
 	- SnowballDelay: The delay between two snowballs, multiplied by 10.
 Default is 8 (for 0.8s).
+	- BadelineLag: The delay between the player and the first Badeline, multiplied by 10, default is 0.
 	- AddSeekers: The number of seekers to add.
 - Revert On Leave: Set the variant back to its original value when Madeline leaves the trigger.
 - Enable: uncheck this if you want the variant to be reset to its default value, disregarding the "New Value" option.